nf-core/test-datasets/README.md

 ```
 FASTQ files are stored under `data/fastq/`

-Test data for long reads are the same as [nf-core/mag](https://github.com/nf-core/mag) is using and can be found [here](https://github.com/nf-core/test-datasets/blob/mag/test_data/minigut_reads.fastq.gz)
+Test data for long reads are the same as [nf-core/mag](https://github.com/nf-core/mag)

 ### fasta